tycastleberry/Algorithmic-Trading-Bot/README.md

 ![linear regression](https://raw.githubusercontent.com/tycastleberry/Challenge14/main/Linear_Regression.png)

-This LinearRegression model greatly underperformed compared to the market from 2018 through 2019.
+This LogisticRegression model greatly underperformed compared to the market from 2018 through 2019.
 In early 2020, The model began to perform similarly to the market, but never broke through to outperform it.

 ---